Red, white, and blue Jello shots made with or without alcohol are a perfect patriotic party treat!

 What Kind Of Alcohol Can I Use?

-If you choose to make alcoholic patriotic Jello shots, there are several options you can use.
+If you choose to make alcoholic patriotic Jello shots, there are several options you can use, check out this Online Liquor store here for more info!
 Make things even more snazzy by using fun flavored liquor such as vanilla, coconut, caramel, and whipped cream.

 Whatever you choose, make sure the alcohol is clear so that it doesn't muddy the colors in the layers.